slx666/Clientbase/README.md

 # Clientbase
-A free to use minecraft client base!
+A free to use minecraft client base made for easily modding minecraft!

 ## How to use this clientbase?